cronokirby/gi-gtk-intro/guide/1-2-Packing.md

         ]
     on window #destroy Gtk.mainQuit
 ```
+The only new property is `borderWidth`.
+This does what you might have guessed,
+and pads the window so that the content inside has some breathing room.

 ### Setting up a grid
 This time we want to add multiple buttons arranged in a certain way, and a widget